Steak au Poivre

 Sliced steak au poivre drizzled with cognac sauce is served on a plate next to a serving of green salad garnished with lemon wedges, and a fork is placed on the side.

-Steak au poivre (pronounced “steak oh pwah-vruh”), or pepper steak, is a classic French recipe for sautéed filet mignon crusted with cracked peppercorns.
+Steak au poivre (pronounced “steak oh pwah-vruh”), or pepper steak, is a classic French recipe for pan seared filet mignon crusted with cracked peppercorns.
 I like to think of it as a big, juicy bite of Paris on a plate!
 The steak is pan-fried before we turn the leftover juices into a silky poivre sauce with pepper, cognac, and cream.
-Just add a side of crispy fries or steamed veggies for a steak dinner like you’ve never had before!
+Just add a side of crispy fries or garlic parmesan potatoes and steamed veggies for a steak dinner like you’ve never had before!

 I first made this steak recipe years ago from a French cookbook, and while it was delicious, the one we had in Paris was absolutely the best!
 Few years ago, Goce and I were wandering the Parisian streets right before catching a soccer match to see Paris Saint-Germain play.
 We sat at this little bistro and the waiter recommended the steak au poivre.
 As we gobbled down each bite, with the rich au poivre sauce perfectly complementing the tender steak, we knew we had to have this magic at home, on repeat.